our impact

 Our proven track record of reducing emotional distress and increasing young people’s use of positive coping strategies means we are confident our work makes a significant positive impact in the lives of the young people we work with.

-Our student and teacher feedback also demonstrates significant improvements in a range of measures such as young people’s levels of anger and anxiety, motivation and concentration, their ability to stay ‘on task’ in lessons, and the amount of resilience they display.
+Our student and teacher feedback also demonstrates significant improvements in a range of measures such as young people’s levels of anger and anxiety, motivation and concentration, their ability to stay ‘on task’ in lessons and the amount of resilience they display.

 READ SOME OF OUR ‘STORIES OF TRANSFORMATION’

-through Pastoral Mentoring by clicking on the images below. *Names have been changed and models have been used to protect the identity of young people.
+*Names have been changed and models have been used to protect the identity of young people.

 “There have been disclosures about self-harm and suicidal thoughts made by students to their mentors which could mean that their mentoring has possibly saved their lives.
 I am not certain these pupils would have disclosed to anyone else”